 The facilities at this hotel are quite impressive.
 Aside from the standard fitness center, concierge and restaurant, there’s also a library with tons of books to read and a beautiful swimming pool.
 It’s so well-maintained and pretty that I sometimes felt like I was at a resort.

-Another neat feature of the pool is that you can hear music underwater… so you can listen to the music while swimming!
+Another neat feature of the pool is that you can hear music underwater… so you can listen to music while swimming!
 I never even knew that was possible.

 The Grande Spa at the Sheraton Grande Sukhumvit

-Since the Grande Spa had a special promotion where most services were 50%, I booked a 90-minute traditional Thai massage for Gary and I on our last night.
+Since the Grande Spa had a special promotion where most services were 50%, I booked a 90-minute traditional Thai massage for G and I on our last night.
 While it was supposed to be a romantic couples massage, I could not stop giggling throughout the experience?
 Why?
 Because it was so P-A-I-N-F-U-L. In a good way, but still, very painful.
 The giggling started when we both struggled to put on the outfits they asked us to wear for the massage.
 The pants felt like it was made for a 50” waistline and had one big giant string, which I suppose were meant to wrap around ourselves.

 If you haven’t had a Thai massage before, you’re in for a big surprise.
 First, the massage therapists used their knuckles, fingers, and elbows to get to your pressure points.
 Then, they start stretching you all over the place, using their body weight to maneuver you in random positions.
 I was in so much pain the whole time, but I tried to toughen up.
 But then when I heard G snoring (he passed out from the pain), I could not stop laughing, and that started a string of giggling throughout the session from myself and the two massage therapists.
-My massage therapist later told me she dialed it down big time since I was wincing throughout the experience.
+My massage therapist later told me she dialled it down big time since I was wincing throughout the experience.

 Would I recommend the Sheraton Grande Sukhumvit?